mathis-s/SoomRV/README.md

 # SoomRV
 ## Description
-SoomRV is a simple superscalar Out-of-Order RISC-V microprocessor.
-It can execute up to 4 instructions per cycle completely out of order, and also supports speculative execution and precise exceptions.
+SoomRV is a simple superscalar out-of-order RISC-V core.
+It can execute up to 4 instructions per cycle and is able to boot Linux.
 ## Basic Architecture
 <img src="https://user-images.githubusercontent.com/39701487/218574949-e18bcb51-5050-4f99-82a6-c8ea58c11a93.png" width="600" />